Events & Public Workshops

 This even will be held via Zoom.
 When you register, you will receive an email confirming your registration.
 Links to the Zoom sessions will be sent closer to the event.

 This event is eligible for LEUs for Indiana librarians.

 Highly acclaimed speakers Gena Philibert-Ortega and Katherine Willson will present.

-Directions and Parking Information for Visitors One-on-One Family History Consultations Third Saturday of Every Month
+One-on-One Family History Consultations Second Saturday of Every Month

 Do you need help getting started?
 Have you hit a brick wall?
 Need information about what we have and how it can help you with your genealogy research?
-The Genealogy Collection of the Indiana State Library is offering 30 minute individual consultation sessions with one of our reference librarians on the third Saturday of every month from 10-11 AM.
+The Genealogy Collection of the Indiana State Library is offering 30 minute individual consultation sessions with one of our reference librarians on the second Saturday morning of every month.